drpoovilleorg/py-lagerhythm/README.md

 ==============

-This is a simple Python/Flask app which uses the 'tweepy' library to captures text and GPS coordinates and pass along to twitter.
+This is a simple Python/Flask app which uses the 'tweepy' library to capture text and GPS coordinates and pass along to twitter.

 There is also a Perl/CGI version called "Lagerhythm" which was initially written before porting this to Python.